ESR-LSRI/Student_Data_Tools/PythonScripts/graphIButtonData/README.md

 "Data" folder must be in the same directory as python script to function correctly.
+Do not save the files in a local .csv editor or the data will get corrupted.
+If that happens, just download the data folder again.